top of page

 Our Mix Master Robin (left) with Mel in the Kitchen at Piedmont Food Processing Center in Hillsborough, NC

 I faced one of my biggest challenges when my husband, Melvin Mitchell became ill and was treated for lung cancer in November, 2020.
 As the COVID-19 pandemic raged, I doubted I could continue into the new year because I usually sell my products face-to-face with customers.
-I considered shutting down rather than risk his life.
+I was so worried that I considered shutting down again rather than risk his life.

-This woman listened to my story and said don’t you dare give up!
-She had been searching for me for nearly 20 years.
-She still had the pepper container!
+This woman listened to my story and said "You don't understand.
+I'm in Los Angeles.
+I've been searching for you for nearly 20 years.
+Don’t you dare give up!"
+She still had the pepper container.
 How could I not keep going after that!

 I'm a Juneteenth descendant whose ancestors were emancipated on June 19, 1865 in Crockett, Texas.
-I co-founded the 2-day Juneteenth Heritage Festival in Leimert Park along with Moza Mjasiri Cooper (left).
+I co-founded the 2-day Juneteenth Heritage Festival in Leimert Park along with Moza Mjasiri Cooper (left) in 2010.
 The first time we sold African tacos, they were so popular we had to shut the line down.